 Gifts to Section 529 plans

 Contributions to a Section 529 plan can also qualify for the annual gift tax exclusion.
 Section 529 plans can grow tax-deferred while distributions for qualified education expenses are generally not subject to income taxes.
-(Under the Tax Cuts & Jobs Act of 2017, the definition of qualified education expenses was recently expanded to include up to $10,000 per year, per student for private K-12 education expenses.)
+(Under the Tax Cuts & Jobs Act of 2017, the definition of qualified education expenses was expanded to include up to $10,000 per year, per student for private K-12 education expenses.)
 Contributions to Section 529 plans are considered completed gifts for estate tax purposes and generally not includible in the donor’s estate.

 Select the appropriate gifting strategy for your situation